ryanokimoto/TrendAI/README.md

 ### Installation and Usage

-To set up the environment, install the required dependencies using pip install pandas numpy torch sentence-transformers faiss-cpu gradio.
+To set up the environment, install the required dependencies using 'pip install pandas numpy torch sentence-transformers faiss-cpu gradio.'
 For generating vision descriptions, the system requires Ollama to be running with the llava model.
-The generation process is initiated by running python video_vision_descriptions.py with the appropriate csv and vision arguments.
-The user interface is launched by executing python run_pipeline_ui.py.
+The generation process is initiated by running 'python video_vision_descriptions.py' with the appropriate csv and vision arguments.
+The user interface is launched by executing 'python run_pipeline_ui.py.'

 ### Recommendation Logic